cloudquery/cloudquery/website/pages/blog/aws-encryption-and-multi-account-access.md

 We will follow this post shortly with more encryption blog posts in the series.
 Up next will be a post explaining how CloudQuery can help determine encryption posture of your cloud environments.
 We’ll publish that post shortly after the new release of CloudQuery v1.

-If you have comments, feedback on this post, follow-up topics you’d like to see, or would like to talk about CloudQuery or cloud security - email us at security@cloudquery.io!
+If you have comments, feedback on this post, follow-up topics you’d like to see, or would like to talk about CloudQuery or cloud security - email us at security@cloudquery.io or come chat with us on [Discord](https://www.cloudquery.io/discord)!

 ## References